 Do you even know how much packaging stock you have?
 Or how much you use?

-If this is the case, you most certainly need to take advantage of vendor managed inventory.
+If this is the case, you must take advantage of vendor-managed inventory.

-As well as your packaging supplier providing you with all these figures, there is the chance that doing so will highlight some uncomfortable truths (which you can then work to resolve).
+As well as your packaging supplier providing you with all these figures, there is the chance that doing so highlights some uncomfortable truths (which you can then work to resolve).

 You can see how much working capital you have tied up in your packaging.
-You can ascertain which are your slower moving lines that need to be ordered less frequently.
-It can highlight potential for rationalising (effectively combining) similar lines.
+You can ascertain the slower-moving lines that you can order less frequently.
+It can highlight the potential for rationalising (effectively combining) similar lines.

-It can even help you make informed decision regarding longer term / strategic goals for your business, manufacturing processes and even your wider supply chain.
+It can even help you make an informed decision regarding longer-term and strategic goals for your business, manufacturing processes and even your wider supply chain.

-Another sign that you could benefit from a VMI for your packaging is if you spend (or waste) a large amount of time manually counting your stock.
+Another sign that you could benefit from a VMI for your packaging is if you spend (or waste) a significant amount of time manually counting your stock.

-Whilst this may be useful on occasion, if you rely on manual counting for stock checking, forecasting and planning then you are not making efficient use of your time.
-There is also increased chance of errors and mistakes creeping into your figures.
+Whilst this may be useful occasionally if you rely on manual counting for stock checking, forecasting and planning, you are not making efficient use of your time.
+There is also an increased chance of errors and mistakes creeping into your figures.

-A VMI not only helps to alleviate this through closely monitoring stock used and required, but combining it with a just in time supply agreement – whereby you only take delivery of enough stock to last a couple of days – makes it virtually irrelevant any way.
+A VMI not only helps to alleviate this by closely monitoring stock used and required but combining it with a just-in-time supply agreement – whereby you only take delivery of enough stock to last a couple of days – makes it virtually irrelevant.

-Smaller, more frequent deliveries used for a Just in Time service have a number of other benefits too, not least reducing storage space required and allowing for shorter lead times.
+Smaller, more frequent deliveries used for a Just-in-Time service have several other benefits, including reducing storage space required and allowing for shorter lead times.

 You consistently overstock (as you can't forecast)

-With many of the problems listed above (such as running out of stock, or not knowing how much packaging you use), the standard response is to simply overstock your warehouse.
+With problems such as running out of stock or not knowing how much packaging you use), the standard response is to overstock your warehouse.

-And whilst this does help to mitigate the effects of these issues, it creates a number of problems all of its own.
+And whilst this does help to mitigate the effects of these issues, it creates several problems all of its own.

-For starters, it means you have increased overheads for the storage of your packaging.
-It also raises the risk that your slower moving packaging lines become dusty, dirty, damaged or – even worse – completely obsolete (i.e. you don’t even make the specific products any more).
+For starters, it means you have increased overheads for storing your packaging.
+It also raises the risk that your slower-moving packaging lines become dusty, dirty, damaged or – even worse – completely obsolete (i.e. you don’t even make the specific products anymore).

-Besides all of this, it also means you have more working capital than necessary tied up in packaging stock.
-Cash that could be used for driving improvements in other areas of your business, or simply increasing profitability.
+Besides this, it also means you have more working capital than necessary tied up in packaging stock.
+Cash that your business could use to drive improvements in other areas or simply increase profitability.

-Again, a vendor managed packaging inventory will allow for a sensible level of packaging to be manufactured and held in stock, with your business calling of just what it needs as and when it is needed.
+Again, a vendor-managed packaging inventory allows for manufacturing a practical level of packaging to be held in stock, with your business calling of just what it needs as and when it is required.

 You can't meet peaks in demand

-Even if you overstock, if you find that you are struggling to meet peaks in demand – think sales periods, black Friday or even the Christmas period – then this is another sign that a VMI would benefit your company.
+Even if you overstock, if you find that you are struggling to meet peaks in demand – such as sales periods, Black Friday or even the peak season packaging demand leading up to the Christmas period – then this is another sign that a VMI would benefit your company.

-Not having enough packaging to fulfil orders ultimately means you miss out on sales.
+Not having enough packaging to fulfil orders ultimately means you lose sales.
 It can also mean annoying (and losing) customers who have already placed orders but now have a delay in receiving their items.

 A VMI puts the onus on your packaging provider to adequately plan for peaks (and troughs) in demand.
-Plus, with agreed stock in place, lead times are vastly reduced meaning any unexpected spikes (such as positive TV or social media coverage) can be accommodated too.
+Plus, with agreed stock in place, lead times are vastly reduced.
+Shorter lead times mean you can also accommodate any unexpected spikes (such as positive TV or social media coverage).

-In essence, the full responsibility for maintaining a suitable flow of packaging will belong to your packaging provider.
+In essence, the full responsibility for maintaining a suitable flow of packaging belongs to your packaging provider.

 Always struggling for space

-Perhaps the most obvious of all the signs your business is crying out for a vendor managed inventory service, if you are always struggling for space then you likely have too much stock.
+Perhaps the most obvious sign your business is crying out for a vendor-managed inventory service is if you are constantly struggling for space.
+A lack of space often means you have too much stock.

-Whilst a small premises that your business has outgrown can also be a factor, even if this is the case it is all the more reason to tightly control and minimise the amount of packaging inventory you keep on site.
+Whilst small premises that your business has outgrown can also be a factor, even if this is the case, it is all the more reason to tightly control and minimise the amount of packaging inventory you keep on site.

 The inverse of this is true also.

-Even if you feel you have adequate space for a lot of packaging on site, what else could this space be used?
+Even if you feel you have adequate space for a lot of packaging on-site, what else could you use this space for?
 Holding additional stock of finished products?
 Expanding production?
-Improving the safety and efficiency of warehouse?
+Improving the safety and efficiency of your warehouse?

-It may even be possible to make an impact on your bottom line through relinquishing the space and reducing your overheads (utilities, business rates, rent etc.).
+It may even be possible to positively impact your bottom line by relinquishing the space and reducing your overheads (utilities, business rates, rent etc.).

 Finally, if you are keeping a large amount of packaging on site, then it increases the potential for wastage.

-This is particularly true of slow moving lines, which may sit around for months or even years without being used.
-And when you do finally go to use them, they can often be so damp, faded or covered in dust that they are unusable anyway.
+This problem is particularly true of slow-moving lines, which may sit around for months or even years without being used.
+And when you do finally go to use them, they can often be so damp, faded or covered in dust that they are unusable anyhow.

-Throwing away packaging that has become damaged or unusable whilst in storage is therefore a key sign that a vendor managed inventory could help your business.
+Throwing away packaging that has become damaged or unusable whilst in storage is a strong signal that a vendor-managed inventory could help your business.

-If any of these factors sound familiar to you, then a vendor managed inventory for your packaging could make a significant impact on your business.
+If any of these factors sound familiar to you, then a vendor-managed inventory for your packaging could significantly impact your business.

-Agree that it sounds interesting, but don’t know where to start?
+Agree that it sounds interesting, but not sure where to start?

-Please don’t hesitate to contact us here at GWP Group – we have more than 25 years’ experience in providing VMI and just in time packaging to businesses just like yours, and will be happy to offer free guidance and impartial advice on whether such as service would be a good fit for your business.
+Please don’t hesitate to contact one of the packaging experts at GWP Group.
+With more than 25 years of experience in providing VMI and just-in-time packaging to companies like yours, you can obtain free guidance and impartial advice on whether such a service would be a good fit for your business.

-We also have a number of other resources available covering the topic of vendor managed inventory for packaging, so please check these out if you are looking for further information.
+GWP also has a number of other resources available covering vendor-managed inventory for packaging, so please check these out if you are looking for further information.